 Slavery and enslaved peoples.

-Expression of colonial and power relations
+Expression of colonial and and other power relations

 Being ‘colour-blind’.
 Proclamation of not seeing or not choosing to notice dimensions of race in another, also called ‘oppression blindness’.

 Dismantle, dismantling.
 To deconstruct or displace colonial or dominant social, cultural and political structures that are based on the dominance of one group of people over another.
 Includes addressing concepts like white supremacy, and even the very idea of a museum and hierarchically organised collections.

 Emotional labour.
 Psychological burdens experienced mainly by people of colour to do all the work, in the same category as ‘diversity hires‘.

 Free speech vs hate speech and abuse.

 Gaslighting.
 Manipulation of other people’s reality.
 Trying to get someone else (or a group of people) to question their own reality, memory or perceptions.

 Microaggressions.
 Less obvious racism in everyday life, e.g. “where are you from?
 No, where are you really from?”